thingkilia2507/Brain_BangkitCapstoneProject/Android/README.md

 ## 4. Dialy Motivation word
+This application will provide motivational word notification every morning.
-for dialy motication word, we use free public api link API:
+For dialy motication word, we use free public api link API:
 GET request
 https://api.quotable.io/random

 ## 5. Firebase
-We use Firebase because Firebase has a realtime database feature that we can use to create realtime chat features.
+In our application, we implement the Firebase platform which provides many tools and infrastructure from Google	to help us develop our applications, such as	Firebase Authentication and Cloud Firestore for our Realtime database.

 ### 1. Authentication